-If your child is on any allergies to certain foods we ask that you inform us by filling out the 'Health and Dietary' form, we will also ask you to fill out a form if your child is on medication.
+If your child has an any allergy to certain foods we ask that you inform us by filling out the 'Health and Dietary' form, we will also ask you to fill out a form if your child is on medication.
 This form will need to be dated and signed by you for each day your child is taking the medicine.